finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the access metadata (optional)

     try:
-        # [EXPERIMENTAL] GetPortfolioGroupAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group
+        # [EARLY ACCESS] GetPortfolioGroupAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group
         api_response = api_instance.get_portfolio_group_access_metadata_by_key(scope, code, metadata_key, effective_at=effective_at, as_at=as_at)
         pprint(api_response)
     except ApiException as e: